kevinalmansa/kevinalmansa.github.io/_posts/2017-7-13-DLL-Proxying.md

 DLL Proxying is a technique in which an attacker replaces a DLL with a Trojan version, renaming the original rather than deleting it.
-This Trojan DLL implements exclusively the functions which the attacker wishes to intercept/modify, while forwarding all other functions to the original DLL.
-Thus the name "Proxy".
+This Trojan DLL implements exclusively the functions which the attacker wishes to intercept/modify, while forwarding all other functions to the original DLL, thus the name "Proxy".
 The attacker can then *Man in the Middle* the functions they’re interested in, and forward the rest to the original DLL, minimizing the amount of work needed while ensuring functionality is not reduced or broken.

 The entire attack is conducted in a six-step process:
-  1. Analyze the original DLL, from here referred to as “target DLL”
+  1. Analyze the original DLL, from here referred to as “*target DLL*”
   2. Identify functions to intercept/modify
   3. Implement intercepted functions in Trojan DLL
-  4. Forward all other functions to the target DLL (the original DLL)
+  4. Forward all other functions to the *target DLL* (the original DLL)
-  5. Rename the target DLL
+  5. Rename the *target DLL*
   6. Place Trojan DLL with original name of target DLL

 While the entire attack is a six-step process, this process can be grouped into